microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/internaldomainfederation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-*A resource that allows an Azure Active Directory (Azure AD) tenant to set up federation with an on-premises environment.
-For information on federation, see [What is federation with Azure AD?](/azure/active-directory/hybrid/whatis-fed)*
+Represents configurations of the domains for a tenant that are federated with Azure AD.
+Use this resource to federate your on-premises environment with Azure AD and use this federation for authentication and authorization.
+For information on federation, see [What is federation with Azure AD?](/azure/active-directory/hybrid/whatis-fed).

 Inherits from [samlOrWsFedProvider](../resources/samlorwsfedprovider.md).